peterjmarko/llm-narrative-framework/TESTING.md

 ## A Guide to Manual & Integration Testing

-> **Warning:** The test procedures below involve creating temporary files and backing up your main `config.ini`.
-You **must** complete the entire "Setup -> Test -> Cleanup" workflow for each test case.
-Running only the setup step will leave your project in a modified state.
+> **Note:** The integration test procedures below (Layers 3 and higher) create a temporary `temp_test_environment` directory at the project root to run in a safe, isolated sandbox.
+These tests are non-destructive and will not modify your main project files.

 This section provides a unified, step-by-step guide to the project's validation process, from developing a single script to performing a full end-to-end integration test of the data preparation pipeline.